Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     print(result)
     ```

     We have imported the `.emt.slabs.bulk_to_slabs_flow` function, which takes an `Atoms` object along with several optional parameters.
-For demonstration purposes, we specify the `slabimages_electron=None` option to do a relaxation but disable the static calculation on each slab.
+For demonstration purposes, we specify the `slab_static_electron=None` option to do a relaxation but disable the static calculation on each slab.
 All we have to do to define the workflow is wrap it inside a `@ct.lattice` decorator.

     Due to the dynamic nature of `bulk_to_slabs_flow`, the number of returned slabs will be dependent on the input `Atoms` object.
 The pattern for creating a dynamic workflow in Covalent is called a ["sublattice"](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-arch/covalent-sdk#sublattice).
 The sublattice, which is really just a fancy name for a sub-workflow within a larger workflow, and its individual compute tasks can also be viewed in the Covalent UI.